 However, thanks to progress in data analysis technology and workforce psychology, contact center operators now have access to sophisticated tools to help them identify the types of people most likely to succeed in contact center environments, and consequently, increase contact center employee retention rate.

-Wednesday, we shared three ways your contact center can boost employee retention, starting with three common issues including competition, equity, and recruitment.
+Previously, we shared three ways your contact center can boost employee retention, starting with three common issues including competition, equity, and recruitment.
 Today, we will discuss three additional hurdles contact centers face when it comes to employee retention rate - environment, job design, and leadership - as well as data-driven methods you can use to improve employee retention.

 Environment: Find Contact Center Agents Who Can Handle the Pressure